aromeni/frameworks_and_languages_module/technical_report.md

 ```
 ##### Problem Solving / Benefits:

-- Decorators in TypeScript, utilized extensively in frameworks like NestJS, address the challenge of cleanly and declaratively enhancing classes and their members with additional behaviours or configurations, without intruding into the core logic.
-They offer a streamlined way to augment classes with additional behaviour without complicating core logic.
-They reduce code clutter, foster modularity, and improve maintainability.
-By allowing succinct and clear expression of extended functionalities, decorators refine the development process and enhance code quality.
+- TypeScript decorators, as used in NestJS, streamline the enhancement of classes by attaching new behaviours in a clear, non-intrusive manner, solving the problem of code bloat and improving maintainability.
+They enable precise and maintainable extensions of functionality, refining development and code quality.

 Reference URLs:
 - https://www.typescriptlang.org/docs/handbook/decorators.html